The FBI wrote MLK a letter.

 "Started at the bottom — Now I'm here!"

-A call, from a friend, who asks him whats up? — "Yup, I got my paints, and I'm gunna paint some shoes.
+A call, from a friend, who asks "whats up?' — "Yup, I got my paints, and I'm gunna paint some shoes.
 Yup.
 Talk to you later."

 Back to the feeds.
 A thread titled "Thickest White Girl Contest."